Azure/blobporter/README.md

 Without the -n option all files in the container will be downloaded.

 `./blobporter  -c mycontainer -t blob-file`

+By default files are downloaded to the same directory where you are running blobporter.
+If you want to keep the same directory structure of the storage account use the -p option.

+`./blobporter -p -c mycontainer -t blob-file`

 ### Download a file via HTTP to a local file